Radio Free Asia: History

 With the passage of the International Broadcasting Act in 1994, RFA was brought under auspices of the United States Information Agency where it remained until the agency's cessation of broadcasting duties and transitioned to U.S. Department of State operated Broadcasting Board of Governors in 1999.
 In September 2009, the 111th Congress amended the International Broadcasting Act to allow a one-year extension of the operation of Radio Free Asia.

+On June 25, 2010, the US Senate unanimously approved Republican Senator Richard Lugar's legislation to promote the free dissemination of information in East Asia through the permanent authorization of RFA.
+The House of Representatives passed Lugar's bill S.3104 to grant Radio Free Asia permanent congressional authorization on June 30 and it was signed into law on July 13, 2010.

-RFA broadcasts in nine languages, via shortwave, satellite transmissions, medium-wave (AM and FM radio), and through the Internet.
+RFA broadcast in nine languages, via shortwave, satellite transmissions, medium-wave (AM and FM radio).

 The first transmission was in Mandarin Chinese and it is RFA's most broadcast language at twelve hours per day.
-RFA also broadcasts in Cantonese, Tibetan (Kham, Amdo, and Uke dialects), Uyghur, Burmese, Vietnamese, Lao, Khmer (to Cambodia) and Korean (to North Korea).
+RFA also has broadcast in Cantonese, Tibetan (Kham, Amdo, and Uke dialects), Uyghur, Burmese, Vietnamese, Lao, Khmer (to Cambodia) and Korean (to North Korea).
 The Korean service launched in 1997 with Jaehoon Ahn as its founding director.
 Broadcasts in Khmer to Cambodia that began under the country's communist regime continue despite the country no longer being communist.
-In 2017, RFA and other networks, such as Voice of America, were put under the then newly created U.S. Agency for Global Media that also sends representatives to its board of directors.
+In 2017, RFA and other networks, such as Voice of America, were put under the then newly created U.S. Agency for Global Media (USAGM) that also sends representatives to its board of directors.

+The Global Investigative Journalism Network credited RFA with uncovering corruption in Vietnam and credited its journalists for risking prison sentences and worse from the regimes that they covered.

+In January 2022, RFA announced that it had appointed Carolyn Bartholomew as the new chair of its board of directors.
+As of December 2023, its board members include: Michael J. Green, Michael Kempner, Keith Richburg, Shanthi Kalathil, and Allison Hooker.
+RFA receives its funding through annual budget allocations from the USAGM.

+In March 2024, RFA announced the closure of its Hong Kong bureau, citing journalist safety concerns from Hong Kong's enactment of the Safeguarding National Security Ordinance.